jku-vds-lab/publictransport/README.md

 # Run Server
-open cmd and navigate to /fastapi

-create a new virtual environment for the dependencies
+open cmd and create a new virtual environment for the dependencies

 ```bash
 python -m venv .venv